Birational Invariance in Punctured Log Gromov-Witten Theory: Abstract

 \section{Abstract}

 Given a log smooth scheme $(X,D)$, and a log \'etale modification $(\tilde{X},\tilde{D}) \rightarrow (X,D)$, we relate the punctured Gromov-Witten theory of $(\tilde{X},\tilde{D})$ to the punctured Gromov-Witten theory of $(X,D)$, generalizing results of Abramovich and Wise in the non-punctured setting in \cite{bir_GW}.
-Using the main comparison results, we show a form of log \'etale invariance for the logarithmic mirror algebras and canonical scattering diagrams constructed in \cite{int_mirror} and \cite{scatt} respectively.
+Using the main comparison results, we show a form of log \'etale invariance for the logarithmic mirror algebras and canonical wall structures constructed in \cite{int_mirror} and \cite{scatt} respectively.